How Is HIV Transmitted?

 HIV is transmitted when the virus enters the body, usually by infected immune cells in blood, vaginal fluids, or semen.
 Having the following risk factors increases the chance a person may become infected with HIV.

-- Most commonly, HIV infection is spread by having sex with an infected partner.
+- Sex with an infected partner without using a condom or other barrier protection can transmit HIV.
 The virus can enter the body through the lining of the vagina, vulva, penis, rectum, or mouth during sex.
-Although vaginal and anal intercourse are the primary risk factors, oral sex transmission is also possible.
+Anal intercourse, followed by vaginal intercourse, are the primary risk factors.
+Oral sex is less likely to transmit HIV, but studies have shown that it can transmit both HIV and other sexually transmitted diseases (STDs).

-- HIV frequently spreads among injection-drug users who share needles or syringes that are contaminated with blood from an infected person.
+- Injection-drug use with shared needles or syringes that are contaminated with blood from an infected person are another way the virus is spread.

-- HIV can be passed from mother to baby during pregnancy or birth, when infected maternal cells enter the baby's circulation, or through breastfeeding.
+- Mother-to-baby transmission during pregnancy or birth, when infected maternal cells enter the baby's circulation, or through breastfeeding, is also a method of transmission.

-- HIV can be spread in health-care settings through accidental needle sticks or contact with contaminated fluids.
+- Health-care providers in health-care settings may be infected through accidental needle sticks or contact with contaminated fluids.
+This accounts for only 0.3% of HIV transmission.

 - If tissues or organs from an infected person are transplanted, the recipient may acquire HIV.
 Because donors are screened for HIV routinely in the United States, this is quite rare.

 - People who already have a sexually transmitted infection, such as syphilis, genital herpes, chlamydia, human papillomavirus (HPV), gonorrhea, or bacterial vaginosis, are more likely to acquire HIV infection during sex with an infected partner.

-The virus does not spread through casual contact such as preparing food, sharing towels and bedding, or via swimming pools, telephones, or toilet seats.
-The virus is also unlikely to be spread by contact with saliva, unless it is contaminated with blood.
+HIV cannot survive more than a few minutes outside the body.
+The virus does not spread through casual contact such as preparing food, sharing towels and bedding, or via swimming pools, telephones, sneezing, or toilet seats.
 Transmission through kissing alone is extremely rare.

 Must Read Articles Related to HIV/AIDS